iwle/carmen-sandiego/README.md

 ## Step 3.
 Normalizing beyond 1NF
 The `stg` tables are all 1NF.
 Each row in the table repeats the witness’ name, agent’s name, HQ city, country, city, coordinates (latitude, longitude) and behavior.

+In step 3, I normalize it to 2NF.
+Each dim has a primary key (PK) that the fact table references via FK.

+The rows are also deduplicated: instead of “New York” appearing 1,700 times across your 13,600 sightings, dim_location has it once and fct_sightings just carries the FK.

+Subsequently, I create an intermediate, ephemeral table which is `int_sightings`.
+This is then used to create the 3NF table, `fact_sightings` that comprises of the FKs to individual dim tables.

+## Step 4.
+Creating the analytics tables

+From the fact tables, the analytics tables are created to answer the questions.

+The analytics tables sit on top of the star schema.

 ## Entity-Relationship Diagram
 The Carmen project has a star schema: